RichardLitt/bpctrail/about.markdown

 permalink: /about/
 ---

 Bonnie Prince Charlie infamously lead the [1745 Jacobite Rebellion](https://en.wikipedia.org/wiki/Jacobite_rising_of_1745) in Scotland, ending at the Battle of Culloden on April 16th.
 From there, he fled with some loyal retainers to the west coast of Scotland, where he took ship to the Hebrides.
-There's a trail for the Bonnie Prince Charlie trek there - but there isn't one in the UK.
+There's a trail for the Bonnie Prince Charlie trek there - but there isn't one from Culloden.

 We're hoping to change that.